Havre de Grace Colored School Museum and Cultural Center: Havre de Grace Colored High School history

 In 1930, a coalition of African-American parents, teachers, civic leaders, and white state lawmakers established Havre de Grace Colored High School, the county's first secondary school for Black children.
 With the addition in 1936 of a nondescript, one-story brick annex to the one-room schoolhouse, the new high school quickly became a source of pride for the Black community, seen as the best tool for their children's advancement.
-Although African-American children had a new school, they still had to rely on outdated and second-hand books and equipment handed down by schools attended by white children.
 The school had no sports facility.
 At the beginning there was no school bus, and students were responsible for their own transportation.

 The poet Langston Hughes spoke at the school several times; he passed through Havre de Grace frequently while studying at nearby Lincoln University (Pennsylvania).
 He was a close friend and fraternity brother of the school's principal, Leon Roye.

 In 1953 the school closed, and all Colored Schools in Havre de Grace, both elementary and high, combined to form the Havre de Grace Consolidated School, at a new location.
 In 1965, Harford County schools were integrated and the segregated Black schools closed.
 The buildings were used as a physician's office.
 After his death in 2015, the buildings were transferred to the non-profit Museum project.